 Don’t collect all the seeds in your garden; leave some for the wildlife and their frosty beauty!
 Sunflower seed heads are a particular favourite with birds, especially finches and tits.

-For more detailed advice on collecting seeds (and nuts and berries) we’d recommend this article from the Royal Horticultural Society (RHS): click here.
+For more detailed advice on collecting seeds (and nuts and berries) we’d recommend this article from the Royal Horticultural Society (RHS).

 Did you know that Seed Gathering Season runs for a month from 23rd September?
-Read more about it in the piece from the UK Tree Council: click here.
+Read more about it in this piece from the UK Tree Council.

 While we’re keeping up the watering outdoors, now is the time to start reducing the frequency that you water your indoor plants.
 In general, with the daylight hours reducing, houseplants become less active so are likely to require less water.
 Remember that houseplants are less affected by dropping temperatures at this time of year as most of us click the heating on when it starts to cool down!
 All plant varieties are different, of course, so check for any specific advice if you have any unusual or fussy specimens.